SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry-prepub.md

 comments: true
 ---

-Some vlogbrothers videos by Hank &amp; John Green on the despair of the times led to a WH Auden poem and an essay by Stephen Jay Gould on the ease of destruction vs the triviality of destruction.
+Videos by "vlogbrothers" Hank &amp; John Green on the despair of the times led to a WH Auden poem and an essay by Stephen Jay Gould on the ease of destruction vs the triviality of destruction.
+And a quick stop to visit Virgil.
 Few can build; anybody can burn.

 ## Point: The Agony of Today